-The facility manager should also confirm that all personnel who work within the target facility and any personnel who may have cause to access the area (e.g. cleaning or security staff) have been notified about the cycle and all evacuation and emergency procedures.
+The cycle manager should also confirm that all personnel who work with the target Enclosure and any personnel who may have cause to access the area (e.g. cleaning or security staff) have been notified about the cycle and all evacuation and emergency procedures.